This is your invitation.

 I found my way to Fayetteville from small-town Oklahoma and graduated from the University of Arkansas with a degree in print journalism.
 I began my journalism career at a state-wide newspaper taking pictures at high profile society events and weddings before becoming editor for the community magazines.
 I’ve worked for myself longer than I’ve worked for anyone else, and I highly recommend it!

 Writing brings me so much joy, but so does prayer, meditation and movement.
 I’m a big proponent of strength-training and walking.
 I advocate for whole health and well-being.
 And an important part of that is connection.
 You can always count me in for genuine conversation over coffee or an occasional glass of champagne.
-My own health journey led me to becoming a Chopra-certified meditation instructor and I’ve completed “The Coaching Way” training with Tara Mohr, best-selling author and expert on women’s leadership.
+My own health journey led me to becoming a certified meditation instructor and I’ve completed “The Coaching Way” training with Tara Mohr, best-selling author and expert on women’s leadership.

 -

 I’ve interviewed the most brilliant business leaders, and learned from the best of them.
-I’m a recovering perfectionist, full of grace, grit, and a lot of laughter.
+I’m a recovering perfectionist, full of grace, grit and a lot of laughter.

 I believe in the importance of championing women now more than ever, whether that’s through community involvement, supporting local businesses or navigating ways to thrive in motherhood.
-My hope is to inspire women to realize their potential, play bigger, stop following everyone else’s rules, and live by their own truth.
+My hope is to inspire people to realize their potential, play bigger, stop following everyone else’s rules and live by their own truth.
 I believe we can start this process through the practice of meditation and mindfulness.
 I hope you’ll join me on this journey.

 Professional Bio